7 ways to Deal with Employees who Don’t Listen

 Look after your employees, listen to them and treat them with respect and you are much more likely to be listened to and treated with respect in return.

-The third way to deal with employees who don’t listen is to Highlight the why and the impact
+Dealing with employees who don’t listen: Highlight the why and the impact

 When you are asking someone to do something – a colleague, a team member or any stakeholder then explain why you are asking them and explain the impact of doing or not doing the activity requested.